 Collar Size Guide

-Measure carefully as these collars are sized differently than standard collars.
+Measure carefully as these collars are sized differently than standard collars with buckles.

 When measuring Martingale Round/Rolled Collars and Martingale Shearling Lined Collars, keep in mind the collar needs to slip over your dog’s head as there is no buckle.

 First, measure the widest part of your dog’s head.
 Next, measure your dog’s neck as you would for a standard, buckle-style collar.
 Use the larger of the measurements to select a collar that fits between the ranges listed.

 |12”||7-1/2” to 12”|

 |16”||12” to 16”|

 |18”||12” to 18”|